jaalto/project--ddns-updater/README.rst

 2. Add domain(s) to your account.

-3. Copy the TOKEN from your account.
+3. Copy the TOKEN or PASSWORD from your account depending on used DDNS service.

-4. Configure update interval in a cronjob.
+4. Configure update interval for a cronjob.

-After these steps, the script is ready to use.

-Call it once from command line to seed the initial IP.
+Call program once from command line to seed the initial IP.
 To check for problems, run it under the shell debugging option ``-x`` to see internals
 working: